broadinstitute/dsp-appsec-trivy-cicd/README.md

 ## Setup Trivy in CI/CD tools

 Trivy is an image vulnerability scanner.
-Detects vulnerabilties in OS packages and application dependencies.
+It detects vulnerabilties in OS packages and application dependencies.

 ### Test trivy in MacOS